Andrea/Presentations/2016-01-spelunking-History-of-programming-languages/slides/slides/index.md

 - data-background-size : 1500px

 ' first interests and computing is about both software and hardware
-# A brief history of programming languages
+## A brief history of programming languages

 ### Spelunking - January 2016

-***

-> Computation: study of algorithmic processes that describe the transformation of information

 ***